 Voila!
 Your markers should work again!
 Be sure to visit the Expo coupons page in case your markers are beyond saving.

-2. Fix a dried-out marker by swinging it on a string, yes that’s right.
+2. How to make a Sharpie work again: Fix a dried-out marker by swinging it on a string, yes that’s right.

 Dry erase markers are notorious for drying out (even if they’re capped), especially if they’re stored horizontally.
-Learn how to revive dry erase markers with the lasso method.
+Learn how to revive a sharpie with the lasso method.
 Make sure that the cap is on securely!
 This method works best for semi-dried-out markers, not completely dried out.

 What you’ll need